pakcheong/jqthumb/README.md

 		after          : function(imgObj){ // callback when ONE image is cropped.
 			$(imgObj).fadeIn();
 		},
-		complete       : function(){       // callback when ALL images are cropped. alert('Done!');
+		done           : function(){       // callback when ALL images are cropped. alert('Done!');
 		}
 	});